svn-all-fast-export/svn2git/README.md

 Some SVN tricks
 ---------------
 You can access your newly rsynced SVN repo with commands like `svn ls file:///path/to/repo/trunk/KDE`.
 A common issue is tracking when an item left playground for kdereview and then went from kdereview to its final destination.
 There is no straightforward way to do this.
 So the following command comes in handy: `svn log -v file:///path/to/repo/kde-svn/kde/trunk/kdereview | grep /trunk/kdereview/mplayerthumbs -A 5 -B 5` This will print all commits relevant to the package you are trying to track.
-You can also pipe the above command to head or tail to see the the first and last commit it was in that directory.
+You can also pipe the above command to head or tail to see the first and last commit it was in that directory.